-During my time as the Research Technician at dfab, I wanted to learn how to sustain a practice in fabrication, whether it is for a small one time piece or for a large batch commission.
-As an aspiring public sculptor or interactive exhibit builder, I felt it was important for me to gain experience in contracted work with not only the necessary building skills but also in the smaller details such as sending invoices and mock-ups to the client.
-Additionally, I hoped to leave a resource for future dfabbers to use, so I made a set of laser cut samples, as well as learn programming to improve the efficiency of dFab.
+My work as an artist is centered around exploring human relationships, togetherness, and community through various interactive sculpted structures.
+During my time as the Research Technician at dFab, I focused on expanding my knowledge of fabricating so I could be more independent in building my work.
+As an aspiring public sculptor or interactive exhibit builder, I also hoped to gain experience in dealing with contracted work, such as sending invoices and mock-ups to the client.
+Before I left, I wanted to leave a resource for future dfabbers to use, so I made a set of laser cut samples, as well as learn to program a sign in system that would improve the efficiency of dFab.

 Project Evolution/ Process / Challenges

 While the commissions were an extremely valuable experience for me, I still wanted to fulfill my initial goal of learning more fabrication techniques, give back to the dfab community, and make work for myself.
 I found this to be especially challenging as my time in the studio was cut short by the COVID-19 virus and I could not continue some of the projects I planned for.
-Instead, I used the time at home to learn Grasshopper, programming in Python, and make a card reader sign-in sheet.
+Instead, I used the time at home to learn Grasshopper, and program in Python to create a card reader that signed students in on a Google sheet.

 The impact of the Digital Fabrication studios and the community at MICA

 Initially, I dreamed of becoming an expert in every aspect of the process and machinery in dfab but I quickly realized this was unrealistic.
 However, I continued to learn more than I could have imagined by being surrounded by my hardworking and creative peers.
 I am energized by their creative processes and approaches to problem-solving that is unique to the dfab lab at MICA!